cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 Custom resolvers are a mechanism to inject custom logic into the cdk8s value resolution process.
 It allows to transform any value just before being written to the Kubernetes manifest.

-To define a custom resolver, fist create a class that implements the `ITokenResolver` interface:
+To define a custom resolver, first create a class that implements the `ITokenResolver` interface:

 ```ts
 import { ITokenResolver, ResolutionContext } from 'cdk8s';